Determining Sprint Length

 As a rule, an inexperienced Scrum team should stick with two-or four-week sprints as a one-week sprint is much more advanced and better suited for established teams that have a good working relationship, excellent engineering practices, and be adept and confident in decomposing work (or want to get better through a trial-by-fire).

 Determining sprint length does not need to be a daunting task, but it does require thoughtful consideration.
 The right sprint length balances our craving for customer feedback and input with our ability to deliver and our customer’s ability to respond.

-For more information on how to determine the length of your sprint, please read Chapter 6 in The Scrum Field Guide: Practical Advice for Your First Year
+For more information on how to determine the length of your sprint, please read Chapter 6 in The Scrum Field Guide: Agile Advice for Your First Year and Beyond